Expected publication: 2022 in print and ebook editions.

-The idea for this text grew from my years of teaching in an undergraduate criminal justice degree program and noticing that, over the years, students struggle with completing assigned readings.
+The idea for this text grew from my years of teaching in an undergraduate criminal justice degree program and noticing that students struggle with completing assigned readings.
 Students today typically juggle their post-secondary education with jobs, family responsibilities, mortgages, and personal life goals.
 When I was in undergrad, school was considered your full-time job; today it might be second or third on the list.

 My vision is that this text is a medium for change – to support educators to change how they teach criminal law to criminal justice and criminology students – and to support all of us to walk the talk of reconciliation by acknowledging the truths.
-Canadian criminal law is rooted from British and French colonizers who came here about two hundred years ago and imposed their ways of law and order.
 Today’s criminal justice system may have evolved over the centuries, but it still retains its colonial roots.
 Therefore, I believe it is imperative that we teach how our laws (and the justice system) have impacted people of colour and Indigenous people.

 This text is purposely crafted not for law school programs and courses.
-This text is intentionally directed to students within criminal justice and criminology programs at post-secondary colleges and universities across Canada.
+This text is intentionally directed to students within criminal justice and criminology programs at the undergraduate level in post-secondary colleges and universities across Canada.
 The text is written in a personal voice to make it reader-friendly.
-The text is an introduction to criminal law – not from the perspective of a lawyer – but written in a way to support educators and to inspire students to dive into the fascinating aspects of criminal law.
+The text is an introduction to criminal law – not from the perspective of a lawyer – but written in a way to support educators and to inspire students to dive into the fascinating aspects of criminal law withand case law examples, ask questions, and role play being a judge.
 And most importantly, it includes truthful information about our colonial justice system, and poses queries towards reconciliation.